ananfito/tenzies-clone/README.md

 ## My Process

-The bulk of this project was completed during follow-along tutorials, however the following features were completed independently:
+The bulk of this project was completed during follow-along tutorials, however, the following features were completed independently:

-- Abilty to track time
+- Ability to track time
-- Store best time in local storage
+- Store the player's best time in local storage
 - Track the number of rolls
 - Use CSS to add dice dots